Rodney Thomas II: Professional career

+Indianapolis Colts

 Thomas was drafted by the Indianapolis Colts with the 239th pick in the seventh round of the 2022 NFL draft.
 In Week 5 of the 2022 season, on Thursday Night Football, Thomas intercepted Denver Broncos quarterback Russell Wilson.
 He finished his rookie season with 52 tackles, six passes defensed, and four interceptions through 17 games and 10 starts.

 Thomas entered the 2023 season as the Colts starting strong safety.
 He finished the season with 34 tackles, four passes defensed, and two interceptions through 17 games and 15 starts.

+Seattle Seahawks

+On March 16, 2026, Thomas signed with the Seattle Seahawks on a one-year contract.
+He was released on August 30 as part of final roster cuts, and re-signed a day later to be on the practice squad.
+On September 9, Thomas was elevated to the active roster as safety Nick Emmanwori was ruled out for the season opener against the New England Patriots.